 - Communicate effectively using a variety of communication and information technologies and media.

-- Explain the process of human communication in its various contexts and how it is impacted by technology and media.
+- Explain the process of human communication in its various contexts.

-- Explain the significance of major moments in communication and media history and how it relates to the field today and in the future.
+- Explain the significance of major moments in communication and media history.

-- Use communication theory to analyze and evaluate individual, group, and mass media messages for their effectiveness and results.
+- Use communication theory to analyze and evaluate individual, group, and mass media messages for how they work and for their consequences.

-- Create materials that incorporate communication theory, audience analysis, and rhetorical and persuasive strategies.
+- Create communicative materials that incorporate communication theory, audience analysis, and rhetorical and persuasive strategies.